Gamma correction: Computer displays

 In most computer display systems, images are encoded with a gamma of about 0.45 and decoded with the reciprocal gamma of 2.2.
 A notable exception, until the release of Mac OS X 10.6 (Snow Leopard) in September 2009, were Macintosh computers, which encoded with a gamma of 0.55 and decoded with a gamma of 1.8.
 In any case, binary data in still image files (such as JPEG) are explicitly encoded (that is, they carry gamma-encoded values, not linear intensities), as are motion picture files (such as MPEG).
 The system can optionally further manage both cases, through color management, if a better match to the output device gamma is required.

-The sRGB color space standard used with most cameras, PCs, and printers does not use a simple power-law nonlinearity as above, but has a decoding gamma value near 2.2 over much of its range, as shown in the plot to the right.
+The sRGB color space standard used with most cameras, PCs, and printers does not use a simple power-law nonlinearity as above, but has a decoding gamma value near 2.2 over much of its range, as shown in the plot to the right/above.
 Below a compressed value of 0.04045 or a linear intensity of 0.00313, the curve is linear (encoded value proportional to intensity), so γ = 1.
 The dashed black curve behind the red curve is a standard γ = 2.2 power-law curve, for comparison.

 Gamma correction in computers is used, for example, to display a gamma = 1.8 Apple picture correctly on a gamma = 2.2 PC monitor by changing the image gamma.
 Another usage is equalizing of the individual color-channel gammas to correct for monitor discrepancies.

 Gamma meta information

-Some picture formats allow an image's intended gamma (of transformations between encoded image samples and light output) to be stored as metadata, facilitating automatic gamma correction as long as the display system's exponent is known.
+Some picture formats allow an image's intended gamma (of transformations between encoded image samples and light output) to be stored as metadata, facilitating automatic gamma correction.
 The PNG specification includes the gAMA chunk for this purpose and with formats such as JPEG and TIFF the Exif Gamma tag can be used.
+Some formats can specify the ICC profile which includes a transfer function.

 These features have historically caused problems, especially on the web.
-There is no numerical value of gamma that matches the "show the 8-bit numbers unchanged" method used for JPG, GIF, HTML, and CSS colors, so the PNG would not match.
-In addition, much of the image authoring software would write incorrect gamma values such as 1.0.
-This situation has since improved, as major browsers such as Google Chrome (and all other Chromium-based browsers) and Mozilla Firefox either ignore the gamma setting entirely, or ignore it when set to known wrong values.
+For HTML and CSS colors and JPG or GIF images without attached color profile metadata, popular browsers passed numerical color values to the display without color management, resulting in substantially different appearance between devices; however those same browsers sent images with gamma explicitly set in metadata through color management, and also applied a default gamma to PNG images with metadata omitted.
+This made it impossible for PNG images to simultaneously match HTML or untagged JPG colors on every device.
+This situation has since improved, as most major browsers now support the gamma setting (or lack of it).